Achernar: Historical visibility

-Until about March 2000, Achernar and Fomalhaut were the two first-magnitude stars farthest from any other, their nearest neighbors being each other.
-Antares is now the most isolated first-magnitude star, although Antares is located in a constellation (Scorpius) with many bright second-magnitude stars, whereas the stars surrounding Alpha Eridani and Fomalhaut are considerably fainter.

-The first star catalogue to contain Achernar in the chart of Eridanus is Johann Bayer's Uranometria.
-Bayer did not observe it himself, and it is attributed to Pieter Dirkszoon Keyser and the first voyages of the Dutch to the East Indies ("Eerste Schipvaart").
+The first star atlas to contain Achernar in the chart of Eridanus is Johann Bayer's Uranometria.
+Bayer did not observe it himself, and the first European knowledge of it is attributed to Pieter Dirkszoon Keyser on the first voyage of the Dutch to the East Indies ("Eerste Schipvaart").
 Thus it was the only first-magnitude star not listed in Ptolemy's Almagest.

 Alpha Eridani will continue to move north in the next few millennia, reaching its maximum northern declination between the 8th and 11th millennia, when it will be visible as far north as Germany and southern England.